Overtraining is a term that gets thrown around a lot in the fitness world, but what does it actually mean?

 But what exactly does that mean?

-Simply put, recovery is about giving your body what it needs to repair and rebuild after a workout.
+Simply put, recovery is about giving your body what it needs to repair and rebuild itself after exercise.

 And one of the most important components of recovery is nutrition.

-6.1 The importance of a balanced diet for recovery after training
+6.1 The importance of a balanced diet for post-workout recovery

-When it comes to supporting recovery, you shouldn't underestimate the power of a balanced diet.
+When it comes to supporting recovery, you shouldn't underestimate the effect of a balanced diet.

 The right combination of nutrients not only helps replenish energy stores, but also provides the building blocks your body needs to repair and build muscle tissue.

-Protein is especially important for muscle repair and growth, so make sure you get enough.
+Protein is particularly important for muscle repair and growth, so make sure you get enough.

-Good sources of protein include lean meat, poultry, fish, eggs, dairy products and plant products such as tofu and legumes.
+Good sources of protein include lean meat, poultry, fish, eggs, dairy products and plant-based products such as tofu and legumes.

-Combining protein with carbohydrates can also help replenish glycogen stores in your muscles after a tough workout.
+Combining protein with carbohydrates can also help replenish glycogen stores in your muscles after a hard workout.

 Fats support hormone production and provide energy for prolonged activities, while carbohydrates are important for replenishing glycogen stores and supporting high-intensity exercise.